-What is - A stroke occurs when the blood supply to the brain is interrupted or reduced.
-This deprives your brain of oxygen and nutrients, which can cause your brain cells to die.
+A stroke occurs when the blood supply to the brain is interrupted or reduced; this deprives your brain of oxygen and nutrients, which can cause your brain cells to die.

-A stroke may be caused by a blocked artery (ischemic stroke) or a leaking or burst blood vessel (hemorrhagic stroke).
-Some people may experience a temporary disruption of blood flow through their brain (transient ischemic attack, or TIA).
+A stroke may be the result of a blocked artery (Ischemic Stroke) or leaking or burst blood vessel (Hemorrhagic Stroke).
+Some people may experience a temporary disruption of blood flow through their brain (transient ischemic attack (TIA)).

-Cognitive Issues are brain issues the result of brain cell damage and can differ depending on the regions of the brain the issue lies.
-People with NF2 are at risk to potentially develop Cognitive Issues but only as the result of brain trauma from; fast changing tumors, surgery, or radiation / radiotherapy treatments.
+Cognitive issues are brain issues the result of brain cell damage and can differ depending on the regions of the brain the issue lies.
+People with NF2 are at risk to potentially develop cognitive issues but only as the result of brain trauma from:

-Cognitive issues from tumor growth can be temporary particularly if the result of tumor growth or surgery.
-Cognitive issues are more likely to not recover following radiation / radiotherapy treatments, particularly when used as a treatment for younger individuals.
+Cognitive issues from tumor growth can be temporary particularly if the result of either tumor growth, or surgery.
+However; cognitive issues from a radiation or radiotherapy treatment of some sort, are likely a permanent issue.

 Some additional thing that could determine what is or is not affected includes damage to the following:

 Men and women access different parts of their brains for the same tasks.
-Women's brains have more white matter.
-Men have more gray matter.
+Women have more White Brain Matter.
+Men have more Gray Brain Matter.